8573/irc-bot.rs/README.md

 ["e.g."]: <https://en.wiktionary.org/wiki/e.g.>
 [Eggdrop]: <https://en.wikipedia.org/wiki/Eggdrop>

 The bot can be configured by editing the [YAML] file `config.yaml`.
-One should at least put one's IRC nick in the `admins` field — e.g., if one's nick is
+One at least should put one's IRC nickname ("nick") in the `admins` field — e.g., if one's nick is ["Ferris"]:
-["Ferris"]:

     admins:
       - nick: Ferris